 - Chromecast with Google TV 4K (Amazon): Largely identical to the HD, this upgrade adds 4K and Dolby Vision for the best possible picture.
 You can also buy it in “sky” or “sunrise” colors, not just the “snow” (white) of the HD.

 Roku devices are based on Roku OS, which is relatively simple-looking compared to other streaming platforms, but that’s actually a benefit — it’s easy to learn, and runs smoothly on any recent hardware.
 There are several key features:

 - The Channel Store is where you go to find apps, since Roku refers to everything as “channels” regardless of whether it involves video, audio, or gaming.
 Confusion aside, the Store hosts over 4,000 titles, covering most major services and many niche options.

-- Voice search is deeply integrated into the platform, using the Roku app or compatible remotes.
-Critically it shows multiple viewing options for results, including subscriptions and rentals.
+- Voice search is deeply integrated into the platform, using either the Roku app or compatible remotes.
+It shows an array of viewing options in results, including subscriptions, purchases, and rentals.

 - In the US, UK, and Canada, The Roku Channel offers a mix of live and on-demand programming, most of it free but ad-supported.
 In some cases you may be able to subscribe to outside services (like Showtime or Shudder) through the Channel, which are then centrally billed to your Roku account.

 - The Roku app serves many purposes, including finding and installing channels, and controlling devices connected to the same Wi-Fi network.
 It’s your best friend if you can’t find your physical remote.